Eks

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

-• "tags": The metadata that you apply to the cluster to assist with categorization and organization.
-Each tag consists of a key and an optional value, both of which you define.
-Cluster tags do not propagate to any other resources associated with the cluster.
+• "tags": Metadata that assists with categorization and organization.
+Each tag consists of a key and an optional value.
+You define both.
+Tags don't propagate to any other cluster or Amazon Web Services resources.

 source